siggsy/Tkp/README.md

 ## How it works

 The script first uses `xprop` to acquire window's `WM_CLASS` used for KDE's window rules to apply color only to that specific app.
-Next, the script will ask you to click on a color that you wish to use for the titlebar.
-Selected color is then evaluated and based on contrast standards it selects the right color-scheme variant to override so title text is visible even on white titlebars ([see Typora example](#typora)).
+Next, the script uses `grabc` to grab a color from your screen and use it as titlebar background.
+Selected color is then evaluated and based on contrast standards right color-scheme variant is selected to be overridden so title text is visible even on white titlebars ([see Typora example](#typora)).

-The screen uses then creates a new color-scheme, by default overriding BreezeDark and as only the titlebar color-scheme is being overridden, changing every occurrence of BackgroundNormal and BackgroundAlternate does the trick.
-These overrides are stored under `~/.config/kwinrulesrc`.
+Because the color-scheme is only used for the titlebar, just changing every occurrence of BackgroundNormal and BackgroundAlternate works relatively well.

+- Window Rules file: `~/.config/kwinrulesrc`.
+- Color Scheme directory: `~/.local/share/color-schemes/`